TotalTechGeek/LocaProto/Readme.md

 ## Usage
 ---
+In order to use this utility, you must be able to pass an ID from the master page to the slave page.
+By default, you can pass it by using the fragment identifier.

 ```js
 // Sets up the master id, and pages.
 // Slave pages must have the fragment identifier set to the id.